Dan E. Stigall

 Washington, DC 20052

-Dan E. Stigall is Deputy Chief of Staff and Counselor for International Affairs for the National Security Division, U.S. Department of Justice (DOJ).
-From 2017–19, he served as a Director for Counterterrorism with the National Security Council, where he focused on detainee policy and served as lead author and interagency coordinator for the U.S. National Strategy for Counterterrorism.
-He has served in multiple roles in DOJ as both a policy advisor and trial attorney, including several years in DOJ’s Office of International Affairs.
+Dan E. Stigall is an attorney with the National Security Division of the U.S. Department of Justice (DOJ).
+From 2017–19, Mr. Stigall served as a Director for Counterterrorism with the National Security Council, where he focused on detainee policy and served as lead author and interagency coordinator for the U.S. National Strategy for Counterterrorism.
+Mr. Stigall has served in multiple roles in DOJ as both a policy advisor and trial attorney, including several years in DOJ’s Office of International Affairs.
 He served on active duty as a U.S. Army Judge Advocate (“JAG”) from 2001–09, with assignments in Europe, the Middle East, and the United States.
-He researches and writes on issues related to international law, comparative law, and national security.
+Mr. Stigall researches and writes on issues related to international law, comparative law, and national security.
+His scholarly work has appeared in the Harvard National Security Journal, the Military Law Review, the George Washington International Law Review, and numerous other publications.
+His books include The Santillana Codes (2017) and Counterterrorism and Investigative Detention: International and Comparative Legal Evolution (2021).

-BA, Louisiana State University; JD, Louisiana State University; LLM, The George Washington University School of Law
+BA, JD, Louisiana State University; LLM, George Washington University